 (4) The provision of a locker, self-storage unit, building, or other property, both real and personal, for the lessee's or renter's use in storing tangible personal property;

-(5) The provision of dry-dockage or of out-of-water storage for watercraft;
+(5) The provision of dry-dockage, drysail docking or of out-of-water storage for watercraft;

 (6) The provision of safe deposit boxes;

-(7) Except for parking as provided in paragraph (E)(2) of this rule, the holding of, or provision of space to keep a motor vehicle: or
+(7) Except for parking as provided in paragraph ( D)(2) of this rule, the holding of, or provision of space to keep a motor vehicle: or

-(E) "Tangible personal property is or is to be stored" does not include the following and similar transactions related to:
+(D) "Tangible personal property is or is to be stored" does not include the following or other similar transactions:

-(1) Transactions where the tangible personal property being stored by or for the consumer is held by the consumer for sale in the regular course of the consumer's business, including raw materials and works-in-progress;
+(1) Storage of tangible personal property held by the consumer for sale in the regular course of the consumer's business, including raw materials and work-in-progress;

 (2) Parking provided as an adjunct to residential accommodations and parking in a public or private commercial facility or lot, used for the parking of vehicles.
 Parking of vehicles is to be distinguished from the storage of vehicles.
 Examples of parking would include parking at an airport and parking in a parking lot where the fee is paid on a monthly basis.
 An example of storage would include the storing of a collectible automobile that is occasionally removed and returned;